silexphp/Silex/doc/providers/translation.rst

     {{ app.translator.trans('translation_key') }}

-Moreover, you will be allowed to translate strings in the Twig way:
+Moreover, when using the Twig bridge provided by Symfony (see :doc:`TwigServiceProvider <twig>`), you will be allowed to translate strings in the Twig way:

 .. code-block:: jinja